-A number of positive impacts of Time Matters were described for children and young people, parents/carers, and more broadly.
+Multiple positive impacts of Time Matters were described for children and young people, parents/carers.
 Increased confidence was the most frequently described change for children and young people, regardless of age and the amount of time they had been engaged with Time Matters.

 Young people described being more able to express themselves and engage in social activities.
 Time Matters was also described as reducing young people's isolation, increasing young people's ability to seek help, and improving self-esteem and coping skills.
-These are positive outcomes as previous studies show that children experiencing parental imprisonment often fear stigma, shame, or ostracization and avoid or lack someone to talk to about parental imprisonment which decreases their coping abilities (38, 48).
-Promoting positive wellbeing and help seeking was linked to a range of positive outcomes for children and young people at Time Matters including better engagement and performance at school and reduced health risk, violence, and antisocial behaviours.
-These outcomes align well with existing research on ACEs, for example, a Welsh cross-sectional retrospective study found that greater childhood resilience (being treated fairly, supportive childhood friends, opportunities to use abilities, access to a trusted adult, and having someone to look up to) is associated with improved health and wellbeing outcomes for children experiencing ACEs (49).
-Time Matters also presents a unique perspective in comparison to existing interventions for children experiencing parental imprisonment because it also has the potential to measure longer term outcomes (35, 42).
-Its "no closed door" discharge policy means many young people have been engaged with the programme for a considerable amount of time; the majority of the teenaged focus group had engaged with Time Matters since their early years of primary school and many examples from parents/carers discussed longer-term outcomes including educational attainment and employment.
+These are positive outcomes as previous studies show that children experiencing parental imprisonment often fear stigma, shame, or ostracization and avoid or lack someone to talk to about parental imprisonment, which decreases their coping abilities (38, 48).
+Promoting positive wellbeing and help seeking was linked to a range of longerterm positive outcomes for children and young people at Time Matters, including better engagement and performance at school and reduced health risk, violence, and antisocial behaviours.
+These outcomes align well with existing research on ACEs; for example, a Welsh cross-sectional retrospective study found that greater childhood resilience (being treated fairly, having supportive childhood friends, opportunities to use abilities, access to a trusted adult, and having someone to look up to) is associated with improved health and wellbeing outcomes for children experiencing ACEs (49).
+Time Matters also presents a unique perspective in comparison to existing interventions for children experiencing parental imprisonment because it also has the potential to measure longer-term outcomes (35, 42).
+Its "no closed door" discharge policy means many young people have been engaged with the programme for a considerable amount of time; the majority of the teenaged focus group had engaged with Time Matters since their early years of primary school.
+Staff, parents/carers, and young people gave multiple examples of young adults' support by Time Matters achieving their school, further education, and employment aspirations.
 Future monitoring and evaluation should attempt to capture these longer-term outcomes.